anebz/cloud/Accreditations/aws_developer_associate.md

 > Strategies for caching

-* **Lazy loading**: loads data into the cache only when data is requested.
+* **Lazy loading/cache-aside**: loads data into the cache only when data is requested.
 Good option when there's not much space.
 It can have cache miss penalty, and the data can get stale.
 If the data in the db changes, the cache doesn't automatically get updated
 * **Write through**: adds/updates data to the cache whenever data is written to the db.
 Data in the cache is never stale, but write penalty: every write involves a write to the cache and resources are wasted if the data is never read.
 Elasticache node failure means that data is missing until added or updated in the database

 For backend caching, similar to write-through: write to backend, and then invalidate the cache.
 Then the caching engine fetches the latest value from the backend, so the backend and cache are in sync always.

 ## CloudFormation

-AWS resources defined in a YAML script.
+AWS resources defined in a YAML or JSON script.
 CF should be used for VP configs, security groups, LBs, deployment pipelines, IAM roles.
 Not to be used for DynamoDB tables, Kinesis streams, AutoScaling settings or S3 buckets.
 AWS SAM and Elastic Beanstalk rely on CF to provision resources.

-* **Transforms** required field. if this is used, it means the document is a SAM template
+* **Transforms** optional field: if used, it means the document is a SAM template
 * **Resources** required field. defines the resources and their properties
   * Can reference a nested stack, which must be previously saved in S3
-  * `!GetAtt` returns the value of an attribute from a resource in the template, can't receive inputs
+  * `!GetAtt` returns the value of an attribute from a resource in the  template, can't receive inputs.
+It can return multiple attributes, for example the AvailabilityZone, PrivateDNSName of an EC2 instance
-* **Conditions** section includes conditions that control whether certain resource properties are assigned a value during stack creation or update
+* **Conditions** contains statements that define the circumstances under which entities are created or configured.
+For example, associate a condition with a resource or output so that CloudFormation only creates the resource or output if the condition is true
 * **Parameters** to *pass values* such as passwords to the template at runtime.
 Does not allow conditions.
-Allows the data types of string, number and list.
+Allows the data types of string, number and list
+  - `!Ref` returns the default attribute of a parameter or a resource.
+For example, Ref returns only the InstanceID of an EC2 instance.
-* **Mappings** of keys and values that can specify conditional parameter values
+* **Mappings** of keys and values that can specify conditional parameter values, for example to map a region to an AMI.
   - `!FindInMap` returns the value corresponding to keys in a two-level map that is declared in this section
 * **Outputs** declares output values that you can import into other stacks, return in response or view on CF console.
-Use Export field for this
+Use Export field

+To declare a Lambda function in CF, either upload the code as a zip to S3 and refer the object in AWS::Lambda::Function, or if the code is small and has no third-party dependencies, write the code inline in CF in the AWS::Lambda::Function block.

+> Launch failure

+* If part of the CF deployment fails due to a misconfiguration, CF rollbacks the entire stack
+* If one of the resources in a stack can't be created, previously created resources get deleted and the stack creation terminates
+* Termination Protection stack option prevents accidental deletion of an entire CloudFormation stack.

+> Cross-stack

 * With a cross-stack reference, owners of the web app stacks don't need to create or maintain networking rules or assets

-Intrinsic functions in templates are used to assign values to properties that aren't available until runtime. `Ref` returns the value of the specified parameter or resource, but cannot import values.
-It can accept input value from the user.

-If part of the CF deployment fails due to a misconfiguration, CF rollbacks the entire stack.
-If one of the resources in a stack can't be created, previously created resources get deleted and the stack creation terminates.
-Termination Protection stack option prevents accidental deletion of an entire CloudFormation stack.

-StackSets extend the functionality of stacks by enabling you to create, update or delete stacks across many accounts and regions.
+* StackSets extend the functionality of stacks by enabling you to create, update or delete stacks across many accounts and regions.

 If Stack B and Stack C depend on Stack A, stack A must be deleted last.
 All imports must be removed before deleting the exporting stack.
 You can't delete Stack A first because it's being referenced in the other Stacks.

-To declare a Lambda function in CF, either upload the code as a zip to S3 and refer the object in AWS::Lambda::Function, or if the code is small and has no third-party dependencies, write the code inline in CF in the AWS::Lambda::Function block.

-CF change sets feature: helps check how changes to a CF template affect AWS resources before implementing the updated

 > CLI commands:

 * `cloudformation package`: package the local artifacts that the CF template references.
-Uploads the local artifacts, like source code to Lambda
+Uploads the local artifacts to S3, like source code to Lambda
 * `cloudformation deploy`: deploys the specified CF template

+*CF change sets feature* helps check how changes to a CF template affect AWS resources before implementing the updated.

 > Serverless